JacobBennett/SendyPHP/README.md

 ### Old School (alternative option)

 * Place SendyPHP.php into your file structure
-* Include or require the sendyLibrary in the location you would like to utilize it
+* Include or require SendyPHP in the location you would like to utilize it

 ```php
 	require('SendyPHP.php');